exitnode/pyBMNotify/README.md

 # pyBMNotify

 Monitors a defined set of Brandmeister talkgroups and callsigns for activity.
-It then sends push notifications via Pushover for any transmission in / of the monitored talk groups / call signs.
+It then sends push notifications via Pushover and/or Telegram for any transmission in / of the monitored talk groups / call signs.

 In order to prevent message flooding, the script only notifes you again after 300 (configurable) seconds of silence in a TG or from a monitored call sign.